tranglq/vietstacker.github.io/_posts/2017-05-29-high-availability-of-bare-metal.md

 ![ironic portgroup create](../pictures/boot-instance.png)

-## 5. Create Ubuntu Images supports bonding.
+## 5. Create Ubuntu images supports bonding.

 There are several tools that are designed to automate image creation.
 We used Diskimage-builder [9], which is an automated disk image creation tool that supports a variety of distributions and architectures.
 Diskimage-builder (DIB) can build images for Fedora, Red Hat Enterprise Linux, Ubuntu, Debian, CentOS, and openSUSE, to create Ubuntu image for provisioning on BM.
 This is script we used to create Ubuntu image: